kopyl/instagram-downloader/README.md

 # Instagram video and photo downloader
 *With user cookies and headers for downloading*

+**IMPORTANT:** <br>
+A user is required to enter username and password from Instagram, so use it on your own risk. <br>
+Using a fresh instagram account you're not afraid to loose is highly advised.

 ### Features:
 - Video downloads
 - Pictures downloads